1334 conclave

-The papal conclave held from 13 to 20 December 1334 elected Jacques Fournier to succeed John XXII as pope.
+The papal conclave held from 13 to 20 December 1334 in Avignon elected Jacques Fournier to succeed John XXII as pope.
+A major point of contention was whether the new pope was to return in Rome or stay in Avignon.
 Fournier took the name Benedict XII.

 Cardinals

 Twenty-four cardinals attended the conclave of December 1334.
 16 were French, 7 Italian and 1 Spanish.

 Their names are listed by Konrad Eubel in Hierarchia catholica :